Book Launch and Discussion: Police and Organized Crime in El Salvador

 June 24, 2010

 In a joint project with University of British Columbia’s Andean Democracy Research Network scholars from Latin America, the U.S. and Canada came together for a two-day workshop to present case studies on newly-emerging participatory mechanisms in Latin America and to discuss the tensions and complementarities between democratic representative institutions and evolving systems of direct participation in the region.
-The workshop was preceded by a panel discussion that was open to the public and co-hosted by the Washington Office on Latin America.
+The workshop was preceded by a panel discussion that was open to the public and co-hosted by the Washington Office on Latin America (WOLA).

 CLALS Launch Reception